-Trevan D. Fischer is an Assistant Professor of Surgical Oncology at John Wayne Cancer Institute at Providence Saint John’s Health Center.
-He is the Assistant Program Director of the Complex Surgical Oncology Fellowship program at JWCI.
+Trevan D. Fischer, M.D., is an Assistant Professor of Surgical Oncology at Saint John’s Cancer Institute (formerly John Wayne Cancer Institute) at Providence Saint John’s Health Center.
+He is the Assistant Program Director of the Complex Surgical Oncology Fellowship program at Saint John’s Cancer Institute.
 Dr. Fischer began his medical training at the University of Oklahoma for both medical school and his undergraduate work.
 Prior to becoming a Surgical Oncologist, he completed his General Surgery residency at the University of Florida.
 In 2015, he came to the John Wayne Cancer Institute as a Complex General Surgical Oncology Fellow and transitioned to faculty after graduation.

 Dr. Fischer’s clinical interest are melanoma and other skin cancers, breast oncology and soft tissue sarcomas.
 He also believes in advancing the science of minimally invasive surgery and innovative surgery and uses these interests to advance the training of the surgical oncology fellows.
 His research focus has mirrored his clinical interests.
 Dr. Fischer has experience performing research in large national databases.
 This has led to several publications and oral presentations in rare soft tissue tumors and neuroendocrine tumors.
 He also has a research interest in quality of life in cancer patients and their caregivers.

 Dr. Fischer was drawn to surgical oncology due to the multidisciplinary team approach to caring for patients with cancer.
 He feels this team approach has led to many improvements in the quality of care that cancer patients receive.

 Listen to Dr. Fischer explain the signs & symptoms of melanoma with KNX-AM 1070 Radio.